-What’s in your unique formula depends on the results of your DNA and Blood Vitamin tests.
-If you only took the Lifestyle quiz, don’t worry, they’ll still tailor your formula based on your answers, but they may not be as exact as if you took either, or both, of the at-home tests.
+What’s in your unique formula depends on your DNA and Blood Vitamin test results.
+If you only took the Lifestyle quiz, don’t worry; they’ll still tailor your formula based on your answers, but they may not be as exact as if you took either or both of the at-home tests.

 What can you expect to find within your formula?
 A mixture of the following vitamins, minerals, and special compounds in customized doses:

-Your Rootine custom multivitamin will help you to feed your cells with the proper nutrition they need to thrive.
-Enjoy an uplift in mood, enhanced sleep and energy, and reach your health goals faster—and that’s just a few things that personalized supplements can do for your wellness!
+Your Rootine custom multivitamin will help you feed your cells with the proper nutrition they need to thrive.
+Enjoy an uplifted mood, enhanced sleep and energy, and reach your health goals faster—and that are just a few things that personalized supplements can do for your wellness!

 Who Is Rootine for?

-If you’re interested in increasing health and upping your performance, then Rootine may be right for you.
-Designed to help you take your vitality to the next level, the brand’s custom supplement can have great payoffs for those who don’t benefit enough from general vitamins.
+If you’re interested in increasing your health and upping your performance, then Rootine may be right for you.
+Designed to help you take your vitality to the next level, the brand’s custom supplement can have tremendous payoffs for those who don’t benefit enough from general vitamins.

 Taking the stress out of guessing what your own needs are in terms of minerals and extracts, Rootine gets to the root of things, aka your DNA, then customizes a formula specifically for your needs.

-Though multivitamins are suitable for people of all ages, Rootine is better fitted for men and women who are meticulous about their health and possibly those 18+.
+Though multivitamins are suitable for people of all ages, Rootine is better fitted for men and women who are meticulous about their health.